|

 Stones of Blood), particularly Gallifreyan law (The Deadly

 Assassin, The Trial of a Time Lord).
-He studied art
+They studied art

 (City of Death), architecture (The Invasion of Time),